MAlshurbaji/LLM-Playground-From-Scratch/README.md

 - Add more LLM-Judge scoring with different judge models

-By adjusting these components, you can dramatically improve or degrade the model—so feel free to experiment and push your own custom LLMs to their limits!
+By adjusting these components (and many more), you can improve or degrade the model—so feel free to experiment and push your own custom LLMs to their limits!